For the first time in half a century, Vatican administrative staff will be required to clock in for work as part of a clampdown on slackers.

 I don’t like my job–I’m a telemarketer selling time-shares to get out of hell and purgatory early–but I like to eat.
 There used to be a word for what I do–simony–but it has passed out of the lexicon of most theologians.
 They don’t know what goes on in the bowels of the Vatican in the boiler-room call centers where we prey on elderly women, still worried about that time they stayed late in the girl’s room at afternoon bathroom break in 4th grade, learning how to gargle and making fart noises with their hands inside their dress shields.

 I’m always happy to help them to better understand the tenets of their faith, however–especially if it will bring me a sweet sales incentive like a detail job for my 2012 Fiat Spider, or a DVD of Mel Gibson’s “The Passion of the Christ.”
 “You did what?”
 I ask the ex-nuns who call in to tell me they think they may have committed a venial sin when they thought impure thoughts after seeing Bing Crosby in “The Bells of St. Mary’s.”

 “Sister, sister, sister,” I say with mock disbelief.
 “You’re going to be on the Weber Grill of God until the end of time!”

 With that kind of sales savvy, I close from 15 to 20 deals a month, more than anybody in my district.
-I’m on track to be Salesman of the Month for October, which as every schoolboy knows is Rosary Month.
+I was Salesman of the Month last October, which as every schoolboy knows is Rosary Month.